 This represents the expected number of hashes to produce the entire chain.

 Bitcoin nodes follow the chain with the most cumulative work, not necessarily the longest chain.
 In practice, these usually coincide, but work is the correct metric.
+This is a protocol rule that every node implements rather than a theorem: it is stated formally as the Nakamoto fork choice rule in Definition 26.10, and its security consequences under an honest majority are analyzed in Section 14.8.

 14.7 Mining Economics